Normanbg/Personal_Research/index.md

-﻿##About me
+﻿## About me

-“I am [Norman Benet](https://es.linkedin.com/in/NormanBenet), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”
+I am [Norman Benet](https://es.linkedin.com/in/NormanBenet), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

- 1st - Creating the platformer itself, with a moving character and a special ability (double jump, dash, etc).

- 2nd - Adding enemies with pathfinding (flying and walking enemy).

- 3rd - Adding UI system and menus to control the game.

 ## Teaser Trailer